JagdeepSing/book_app/README.md

 Number and name of feature: #3: Display results on page

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 60 mins
-- Start time:
+- Start time: 10:40am
-- Finish time:
+- Finish time: 11:46am
-- Actual time needed to complete:
+- Actual time needed to complete: 65mins - 10min break

 Number and name of feature: #4: Error Messages

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 30mins
-- Start time:
+- Start time: 11:50am
-- Finish time:
+- Finish time: 12:15pm
-- Actual time needed to complete:
+- Actual time needed to complete: 25mins

 Number and name of feature: #5: easy to navigate UI

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 60mins
-- Start time:
+- Start time: 12:45pm
 - Finish time:
 - Actual time needed to complete:

 Number and name of feature: #6: Stretch, style website